golsun/deep-RL-trading/README.md

 ## **Deep reinforcement learning for time series: playing idealized trading games**

-This repo is the code for the paper [paper](https://arxiv.org/abs/1803.03916).
+This repo is the code for the [paper](https://arxiv.org/abs/1803.03916).
 I explored deep reinforcement learing as a method to find the optimal trading strategies via:
 * capturing the underlying dynamics (to be used in momentum trading)
 * utilizing the hidden relation among the inputs (to be used in arbitrage trading)